donkomura/rjq/README.md

 cargo fmt
 ```

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Run `cargo test` and `cargo clippy`
-6. Submit a pull request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.